Baisumesh/shorting-vishuallizer/README.md

 # shorting-vishuallizer
 this is my new repository this is show the shorting vishualizer like quick,merge, quick, etc
 <br>
-Author Name is:- Umesh kumar bais
+Author Name is:- Umesh kumar bais(student of jiwaji universiy)